The ultimate insult guide: a useful list of swear words and one-liners

 The term “tosser” is commonly employed to insult men, but bear in mind it can also be used as a joke in a (very) informal context, think friendly banter.

 Example: My ex has a little sister, she is amazing.
-Unlike him, who is a tosser.
+Unlike him.
+He is a tosser.

 Level of vulgarity: +++